-- Sequence list and Transport window - Press SHIFT + PLAY Don your ZEPLAY controller. - Click "Cue" in the Sequences List. - Click the "Sequence" button in the Transport window. - Bind a macro using "Sequences CueSelectedSequence".

-• By holding GO TO LIVE + 0 - 9, where the numbers coincide with the desired sequence's number.
+- Press SHIFT + PLAY on your ZEPLAY controller. - Click "Cue" in the Sequences List. - Click the "Sequence" button in the Transport window. - Bind a macro using "Sequences CueSelectedSequence". - By holding GO TO LIVE + 0 9, where the numbers coincide with the desired sequence's number.
 This method may also be used for cuing plays, but sequences will always take priority, where + 2 will always cue up Sequence 2 and not Play 2.
-More info on sequence numbers can be found on section 8.9.1 on the preceding page.
+More info on sequence numbers can be found on section 4.9.1 on page 55.